martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 claims to control a key that is in reality controlled by some other actor.
 This arises when the identity associated with a key is not properly bound to the key.

-In usages of TLS and DTLS that use SDP for negotiation, an endpoint is able to acquire the certificate fingerprint of another entity.
+In usages of (D)TLS that use SDP for negotiation, an endpoint is able to acquire the certificate fingerprint of another entity.
 By advertising that fingerprint in place of one of its own, the malicious endpoint can cause its peer to communicate with a different peer, even though it believes that it is communicating with the malicious endpoint.

 When the identity of communicating peers is established by higher-layer